kal-kyokya/alx-higher_level_programming/0x08-python-more_classes/README.md

-The following directory is home to all files and subdirectories required for completion of the 0x03 Python project by ALX-Africa on Data structures when they pertain to the Python Programming language.
+This repository is home to all files needed for successful completion of the 0x08 Python provided by ALX Africa to the Software Engineering program.

 GENERAL REQUIREMENTS: